 Questions regarding salary and compensation

-Can you lose a job offer by negotiating salary?
+Can you lose a job offer by negotiating a salary?

 How much can you negotiate your salary?

 In terms of percentages, your potential employer will never go over 12% of what the initial offer was.
-If your expectations are higher than 12% of the upper end of the salary range your employer mentioned, you should move onto another company and interview process.
+And if your expectations are higher than 12% of the upper end of the salary range.
+You should move onto another company and interview process.

 Phone interviews have become a core part of the process when attempting to find a secured placement for an open position.
 Companies receive massive responses from potential candidates for any..